Manipulating Reinforcement Learning: Poisoning Attacks on Cost Signals: Security Problems of Reinforcement Learning

 The corruption of cost signals may lead to a doomed policies.
 For example, \cite{clarkfaulty} has trained an RL agent on a boat racing game.
 High observed reward misleads the agent to go repeatedly in a circle in a small lagoon and hit the same targets, while losing every race.
 Or even worse, the learning agent may be misled to lethal policies that would result in self-destruction.

-The learning agent influence their environments by performing control $u$ via actuators.
+The learning agent influences the environment by performing control $u$ via actuators.
 There is a type of attacks targeting the actuators.
 If the actuator is exposed to the adversary, the control performed will be different than the one determined by the agent.
-Hence, during the learning process, the reward and the transition corresponding to the falsified control rather than the control the agent has actually deployed are observed by the agent, which will definitely deteriorate the learning results.
-For example, RL-based unmanned aerial vehicles may receive corrupted control signals which would cause malfunctioning of its servo actuators.
+Hence, during the learning process, the agent will learn a deteriorated transition kernel and a matched reward function.
+An example of this type of attack is RL-based unmanned aerial vehicles may receive corrupted control signals which would cause malfunctioning of its servo actuators.

 To understand an attack model, one needs to specify three ingredients: objective of an adversary, actions available to the adversary, and information at his disposal.
 The objective of an adversary describes the goal the adversary aims to achieve out of the attacks.
 Objectives of an adversary include but not limit to maximizing the agent's accumulative costs, misleading the agent to learn certain policies, or diverging the agent's learning algorithm.
 To achieve the objective, adversaries need a well-crafted strategy.
 An attack strategy is developed based on the information and the actions at his disposal.
 An attack strategy is a map from the information space to the action space.
 The information structure of the adversary describes the knowledge the adversaries have during the learning and the attack process.
 Whether the adversaries know which learning algorithms the agent implements, whether the adversaries know the actual state trajectory, controls and costs are decisive for the adversaries to choose their strategies.
 The scope of the attack strategy also depends on the actions at the adversary's disposal.
 Due to adversaries' capabilities, adversaries can only launch certain attacks.
 For example, some adversaries can only manipulate the costs induced at certain states or add white noise to the observations.